zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 After Step 2 and 3, check your working directory.
 It should looks like below:
 [here](./image/files_prepared_before_library_design.png)

+### Step 4：Run the pipeline
+Open the command line window (for example, terminal in Macbook), cd to the working directory and run the analysis pipeline. cd path_to_your_working_directory python sgRNA_desgin_main.py configure.txt

+We also post a toy example together with the scripts and the example_configure.txt has been edit to make it compatible.
+For this test, cd to the working directory, type in: python sgRNA_desgin_main.py example_configure.txt

+Check [here](./image/successful_running.png) for the output during a successful running of the abovementioned test.

+The program will create an 'error.log' file under the working directory, open this file to check whether anything wrong happens.
+Generally, no content suggests successful running.
+Please post your 'error.log' if you cannot figure out the bugs when using this tool.

+For a typical Macbook (for example, 2.6 GHz processor and 8 GB memory), the example test can be finalized within 30 minutes.
+The rate-limiting step is off-target site identification across the genome.
+For a typical Macbook, we expect a processing speed of ~ 50 sgRNAs designed per minute.
+For a genome-scale library with 50 k members (10 sgRNAs per gene assuming 5 k genes encoded by a genome), the laptop thus needs roughly 20 hours to finalize the design process.

 ### Step 4: After editing the configure file as introduced above, cd to the working directory where the scripts and the necessary files (check list: configure file, files for targetFasta, indexFile and genome, all python scripts, seqmap executable file) are located.
 Type in the command line below:

 python sgRNA_desgin_main.py configure.txt